Sdefendre/spendwise/README.md

 Have questions?
 Join our [community chat](https://discord.gg/spendwise) or reach out to us at contributors@spendwise.com.

 Thank you for considering contributing to SpendWise.
-Together, we can make personal finance management easier for everyone! 💖
+Together we can make personal finance management easier for everyone! 💖